 The tops of the implants that are visible above the gum have small attachments that click into the inside of the lower denture.
 This arrangement means that when you bite, the implants absorb almost all the weight.

-The little attachments are quite firm, and also anchor the lower denture down, preventing it from wobbling about when you speak or eat.
+The little attachments are quite firm, and anchor the lower denture down, preventing it from wobbling about when you speak or eat.

-Dental mini implants can be a great help in stopping that lower denture from moving about!
+Dental mini implants can be a great help in stopping your lower denture from moving about!
 And at a fraction of the price of full-sized implants, they are certainly worth asking your dentist about.
 If he doesn't have the training to do them, get him to refer you to someone who does.